gchavez2/awesome_hierarchical_matrices/README.md

 Curated list of [Hierarchical Matrices](http://en.wikipedia.org/wiki/Hierarchical_matrix) (H-Matrices) frameworks, libraries, and software (by language).
 Inspired by the [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) list.

-If you want to contribute to this list, fell free to create a pull request.

 ## C

 ### [Hlib](http://hlib.org/) Lars Grasedyck and Steffen Börm (Leipzig, Max Planck Institute)